ShettyVinith/Product-Management/README.md

 - **Session Timeout**: 30 minutes

 ## 📱 Usage
-Add Product: Insert new product details into inventory
+1. **Add Product**: Insert new product details into inventory

-Update Product: Modify existing product information and stock
+2. **Update Product**: Modify existing product information and stock

-View Products: Display all products with details
+3. **View Products**: Display all products with details

-Delete Product: Remove product records
+4. **Delete Product**: Remove product records

-Generate Reports: Filter and generate reports based on price, category, or sales
+5. **Generate Reports**: Filter and generate reports based on price, category, or sales

-Download Reports: Export product data reports as PDF files
+6. **Download Reports**: Export product data reports as PDF files

-🔐 Security Features
+## 🔐 Security Features
-Input validation and sanitization
+- Input validation and sanitization

-SQL injection prevention
+- SQL injection prevention

-Session management
+- Session management

-Secure sales and product data handling
+- Secure sales and product data handling

-🤝 Contributing
+## 🤝 Contributing
-Fork the project
+1. Fork the project

-Create your feature branch (git checkout -b feature/AmazingFeature)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)

-Commit your changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)

-Push to the branch (git push origin feature/AmazingFeature)
+4. Push to the branch (`git push origin feature/AmazingFeature`)

-Open a Pull Request
+5. Open a Pull Request

-📝 License
+## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-📞 Contact
+## 📞 Contact
-Samay Shetty
+**Shetty Vinith Vijay**

-Email: prakhyatshetty710@gmail.com
+- Email: vinithshetty9372@gmail.com

-USN: 4AL22CS142
+- USN: 4AL22CS144

-🙏 Acknowledgments
+## 🙏 Acknowledgments
-Thanks to the Advanced Java course instructors
+- hanks to the Advanced Java course instructors

-Bootstrap for the responsive UI framework
+- Bootstrap for the responsive UI framework

-MySQL for the robust database system
+- MySQL for the robust database system

-Apache Tomcat for the web server
+- Apache Tomcat for the web server

-iText library for PDF generation
+- iText library for PDF generation